MikalaiD/wenflon/README.md

 If there is only one pivot provider bean in context and there are only @Wenflon annotations without specifying the provider to use - this pivot provider will be used by default.

 ### Primary Beans
+If there is an interface annotated with @Wenflon as well as an implementation bean of this interface annotated as a @Primary bean then this @Primary annotation will be ignored.
+Wenflon hides all the implementations behind the dynamic proxy and inject the latter as a @Primary bean.
+Consequently, to have no conflicts with multiple primary beans the beans behind wenflon are stripped of the @Primary.